Taskmaster The Podcast *Best of Series 18*

 I would love it.

-I'd have so much respect for Joe Dappertow if he invoiced James Giller, Always Be Comedy in Kennington, for Β£60.
+I'd have so much respect for Joe Dappertow if he invoiced James Giller, Always Be Comedy, in Kennington, for £60.

-And even then, he wouldn't have to register for VAT unless his UK earnings were, I think, over 80 grand a year.
+No VAT, of course, because he's based in the US, unless he's got a UK company.
+And even then, he wouldn't have to register for that unless his UK earnings were, I think, over 80 grand a year.

 Which I'm sure they would be.

 This is what you get when you put John Robbins, right?
+We've got.
+Oh, yeah, not entertaining, not entertainment, but you get detail,

-Well, obviously, I'm watching the new Taskmaster and um, the couple of little episodes you've sent me.
+Well, obviously, I'm watching the new Taskmaster and the couple of little episodes you've sent me.
+And my first thought is: is the record safe?

+And how's it looking?
 Well, I was just checking and

 the first team task scored lower than, both teams scored lower than any of the team tasks I was in.